 Key Takeaway

 Wearing jewelry in the ocean without worries can be exciting, as your focus will be on celebrating the sea’s beauty and expressing your style.
 But this can only be achieved by choosing jewelry made with materials that are safe from the consequences of salt water.
-Some of these materials are platinum, sterling silver, gold-filled, and solid gold.
+Some of these materials are platinum, sterling silver(with proper handling), gold-filled, stainless steel and solid gold.

 Remember, the ocean is full of treasures and adventurous, your jewelry shouldn’t stop you from having this experience.
 Contact us today to help you design durable jewelry pieces that will continue to sparkle and last long despite frequent use in the ocean.